Institutes

 2019

-Patrick Drew, PhD, professor, Departments of Engineering Science and Mechanics, Neurosurgery, Biomedical Engineering and Biology, appointed associate director, working with Dr. Sathian as Institute director.
+Patrick Drew, PhD, professor, Departments of Engineering Science and Mechanics, Neurosurgery, Biomedical Engineering and Biology, was appointed associate director, succeeding Dr. Vandenbergh.

 Neuroscience Centers at Penn State College of Medicine